Heart transplantation is the process of replacing a child’s damaged or diseased heart with a healthier donor heart.

 Our dedicated, multidisciplinary team of pediatric cardiac transplant surgeons and transplant cardiologists provides coordinated and comprehensive evaluation, treatment and follow-up for children from newborn to 18 years old, and our active research program means our patients have access to the newest treatments available.

 The two most common reasons a child may require a heart transplant are:

 Heart transplantation requires life-long care and is not a “cure.”
 With our extensive experience treating even the most complex congenital heart disorders, we aim to extend the life of a child’s heart, delaying the need for transplantation.
 Our team also specializes in heart failure management therapies to avoid transplantation entirely, whenever possible.

 Extending the life of your child’s heart

 The heart failure specialists at C.S.
 Mott Children’s Hospital have extensive experience prolonging life while a child waits for a viable donor heart.
 Management therapies can include:

 - Oral heart failure medications

-- Intravenous inotropes – medical therapy to make the heart beat more strongly
+- Intravenous inotropes – medical therapy delivered through an IV to help the heart beat more strongly

 Education and family involvement are very important to the success of our program.
-Education and support are provided before, during and after the transplant for children and their families, utilizing our Child Life services and Pediatric Transplant Psychologists, to ease anxiety, answer questions and help kids feel in control of their treatment plan.
-We also view each child and family as collaborating members of our team, which includes social workers, dieticians, transplant coordinators, nurse practitioners, physicians, surgeons, living donor advocates, financial coordinators, pharmacists and the clinical research team.
+Education and support are provided before, during and after transplant for children and their families, utilizing our Child Life services and pediatric transplant psychologists, to ease anxiety, answer questions and help kids feel in control of their treatment plan.
+We also view each child and family as collaborating members of our team, which includes social workers, dietitians, transplant coordinators, nurse practitioners, physicians, surgeons, living donor advocates, financial coordinators, pharmacists and the clinical research team.

 - Our Transplant Specialty Pharmacy has pharmacists and customer service staff specialized in transplant medications; dedicated solely to assisting our patients through their treatment process.